 Our Vilcabamba trek has been pretty amazing already but today we climb to the Abra San Juan pass which, at 4,000m, affords spectacular views of the Cordillera Vilcabamba mountain range (when not in cloud).
 We then follow the trail past Corihuayrachina and the interesting old silver mines of Mina Victoria, thought to have been worked for over a thousand years. the scenery today inspired several of our passengers to name part of this section “the Garden of Eden.” because it is unquestionably one of the most beautiful, amazing places on this planet.
 We camp at the charming Andean village of Yanama.

 It’s time to tackle the second pass today, but don’t worry: most of the trail ascends at a gradual, relaxed grade.
 High Andean meadows, pasture lands, waterfalls and nearby snowfields are the theme as we head up the valley and eventually find ourselves almost completely ringed by snowcaps.
 Where to go?
-Through La Puerta, The Door, an aptly-named pass which, at 4,400 m./13,640 ft, truly feels like the top of the world.
+Through La Puerta, The Door, an aptly named pass which, at 4,400 m/13,640 ft, truly feels like the top of the world.
 The last time we were here, a combination of sunlight and mist actually put our shadows inside a rainbow, one of the many incredible experiences that we’ve had on this trek.
 After crossing the pass, we’ll descend to one of our most picturesque campsites, a large meadow next to a swiftly coursing stream, with the snowcaps we’ve just crossed towering over us.
 We camp below the pass beside the small community of Totora.
 Another day in paradise…

 The walk today is about eight hours down a gentle valley.
 This is a day of incredible changes in scenery as we descend nearly 2,000m to our camp beside the village of Lucmabamba, which is semi-tropical.
-We follow the Rio Santa Teresa down for nearly seven hours, but the views of waterfalls, a variety of bird life and differing vegetation make it all worthwhile, especially as Lucmabamba has a small shop selling beer and soft drinks to celebrate nearing the end of our epic journey.
+We follow the Santa Teresa river down for nearly seven hours, but the views of waterfalls, a variety of bird life and differing vegetation make it all worthwhile, especially as Lucmabamba has a small shop selling beer and soft drinks to celebrate nearing the end of our epic journey.

 The trail begins to widen as we continue down a warm green valley to our next camp.
 The highlight today is a massive 40 m./124 ft. waterfall gushing from the cliff above the trail.
 We’ll camp this evening in another flat, grassy schoolyard, just one hill away from our first view of Machu Picchu.

 Our final day of hiking takes us through the lush vegetation of coffee and tropical fruit plantations, into pristine cloud forest.
 We follow an ancient Inca Trail to Llactapata, an Inca site that has only recently been excavated.
 We’ll ascend this last bit of Inca road, cross the ridge, and see Machu Picchu glistening in its mountain saddle, with the small peak of Huayna Picchu behind.
 This is a view of Machu Picchu that very few get the opportunity to see.
 We then descend sharply to the Urubamba valley and the hydroelectric plant train station.
-From here we have the option to either wait for the short but spectacular train journey, or hike the two-three hours up the railway to the bustling tourist town now known as Aguas Calientes.
+From here we have the option to either wait for the short but spectacular train journey or hike the two-three hours up the railway to the bustling tourist town now known as Aguas Calientes.
 Here we check into our hotel and enjoy a shower before heading out to sample one of the many restaurants and bars.

 From Aguas Calientes take the bus to Machu Picchu.
 We start our visit with a 2-3 hours guided tour, that will bring us to the most important locations at the archaeological site and the guide will tell us about the great importance Machu Picchu enjoyed as astronomical and religious center.
-The rest of the day we spend at this amazing ruin and you will have the chance to climb Wayna Picchu or visit the beautiful moon temple.
-In the afternoon, we’ll catch the train back to Cuzco, where we’ll enjoy a farewell dinner of traditional Andean cuisine.
+The rest of the day we spend at this amazing ruin and you will have the chance to climb Huayna Picchu or visit the beautiful moon temple.
+In the afternoon, we’ll catch the train back to Cusco, where we’ll enjoy a farewell dinner of traditional Andean cuisine.